Indiana Online Sports Betting in 2022

 The Indiana sports betting regulations stipulated the legalization of online betting sites along with the retail sports betting back in May 2019.
 It took a bit of time before the first online bookies were launched, but online betting launched officially in October 2019.

 As expected, not all the local casinos were as fast and diligent with launching their online programs and finalizing partnerships with various sports betting operators, which is why some of them still don’t have a live online betting product.
-However, a number of casinos did quickly find partners to launch online sites and today 8 out of 10 sports bets made in Indiana are already being made over the internet.
+However, a number of casinos did quickly find partners to launch online sites and today 13 sportsbooks are available over the internet.

 When it comes to online sports betting in Indiana, players can enjoy a good selection of betting sites and different betting options within them.
 Each of the operators offers both single match and parlay betting and live sports betting is available for players looking to capitalize on ongoing matches.